Why Your Deep Research Agent Fails? On Hallucination Evaluation in Full Research Trajectory: Evaluation and Benchmark

 See Appendix \ref{app:claim_veri_detail} for implementation details.

-\paragraph{Noise Detection (Implicit Summarization).} LLMs often struggle to prioritize valuable information due to positional bias \cite{liu-etal-2024-lost, trienes-etal-2025-behavioral, elaraby2025arcargumentrepresentationcoverage}.
-To quantify DRA's capability to distinguish essential signals from massive retrieval streams, as shown in figure \ref{fig:eval_two}, we propose a cluster-based heuristic at two granularities: \textbf{global-level} (assessing total information utilization) and \textbf{local-level} (measuring utilization within each search round).
+\paragraph{Noise Detection for Noise-induced Hallucinations.} To quantify DRA's capability to distinguish essential signals from massive retrieval streams, as shown in figure \ref{fig:eval_two}, we propose a cluster-based heuristic at two granularities: \textbf{global-level} (assessing total information utilization) and \textbf{local-level} (measuring utilization within each iterative loop).

 \begin{itemize}[leftmargin=*, nosep, labelsep=5pt] \item \textbf{Semantic Clustering \& Value Estimation.} We first map retrieved chunks into semantic clusters to reduce redundancy and rank them by relevance to the atomic sub-queries (Rank=1 denotes highest importance).